rmcanany/SolidEdgeHousekeeper/README.md

 Face style overrides change a part's appearance in the assembly.
 This command causes the part to appear the same in the part file and the assembly.

 #### Update face and view styles from template
-Updates the file with face and view styles from a file you specify on the **Configuration Tab**.
+Updates the file with face and view styles from a file you specify on the **Configuration Tab -- Templates Page**.

 Note, the view style must be a named style.
 Overrides are ignored.
 To create a named style from an override, open the template in Solid Edge, activate the `View Overrides` dialog, and click `Save As`.